Updated: May 28, 2021

 The power gets cuts off when you thought you HAD paid the bill

-But are you aware of the effects of chronic or on-going stress to your body?
+But are you aware of the effects of chronic or ongoing stress on your health?

 Things like digestive issues are tied to chronic stress.
 So are reproductive diseases.

-There are reactions that continue “behind the scenes” in our bodies AFTER the traffic jam, the unexpected meeting, or the bill finally getting paid.
+Some reactions continue “behind the scenes” in our bodies AFTER the traffic jam, the unexpected meeting, or the bill finally getting paid.

-In our modern society, our minds and bodies don’t differentiate between real a threat (to our lives) versus a perceived threat to our way of life (money, prestige, comfort of living, etc).
+In our modern society, our minds and bodies don't differentiate between a real threat (to our lives) versus a perceived threat to our way of life (money, prestige, the comfort of living, etc.).

-Someone pulling out in front of us in traffic and then going 30 mph isn’t a real threat to our existence.
+Someone pulling out in front of us in traffic and then going 30 mph isn't a real threat to our existence.
 Maybe to our pride.
-Or our rightful place in the line of traffic… but not to our existence.
+Or our rightful place in the line of traffic but not in our existence.

 (I'm not referring to a near accident.
 I'm referring to there was plenty of room for us to apply the brake- but we didn't want them in front of us going 30 mph.

-It’s our negative actions and responses to the stress around us that’s the threat to our health.
+It's our negative actions and responses to the stress around us that threaten our health.

 Let me explain.

-Chronic stress is being in the ‘Fight or Flight” response for a long period of time.
+Chronic stress is being in the 'Fight or Flight" response for an extended period of time.

 It could be daily.
 Several times a day.
 Weekly.

-Being in that constant state of ‘fight or flight' causes havoc with our body.
+Being in that constant state of 'fight or flight' causes havoc with our bodies.